surprisetalk/writings/essays/How to Convince Yourself to Get Off the Internet and Actually Make Things.md

 I think the pursuit of Shiny Things is falling for the delusion that _Shiny Things Will Make You Happier_.
 It's so obviously false.
 But I guess, to some degree, they just deep down don't believe that _The Black Hole Will Make You Happier_.

 I guess I haven't fully internalized it.
 There is so much Good in the Black Hole -- it _seems_ like it makes me Happier.
 But maybe it's illusory.
 Or just really complicated.
 Nothing can really make me Happier.
 I guess I know this, but how do I get myself to truly, deep down, really _believe_ it?
 Maybe it's small essays like this.
 Maybe it's conversations with friends.
-Maybe it's excercise, or drugs, or a spoon collection.
+Maybe it's exercise, or drugs, or a spoon collection.
 I don't know.
 But hopefully one day I'll _feel_ the fact that Shiny Things are not so cool.
 Hopefully.

 Ah, what a defeatist I'm being.
 I'll re-probe myself later.